awsdocs/amazon-redshift-developer-guide/doc_source/r_GRANT.md

 Defines access privileges for a user or user group\.

 Privileges include access options such as being able to read data in tables and views, write data, and create tables\.
-Use this command to give specific privileges for a table, database, schema, or function\.
+Use this command to give specific privileges for a table, database, schema, function, procedure, language, or column\.
 To revoke privileges from a database object, use the [REVOKE](r_REVOKE.md) command\.

 You can only GRANT or REVOKE USAGE permissions on an external schema to database users and user groups that use the ON SCHEMA syntax\.
 When using ON EXTERNAL SCHEMA with AWS Lake Formation, you can only GRANT and REVOKE privileges to an AWS Identity and Access Management \(IAM\) role\.
 For the list of privileges, see the syntax\.

 For stored procedures, the only privilege that you can grant is EXECUTE\.

+You can't run GRANT \(on an external resource\) within a transaction block \(BEGIN \.\.\.
+END\)\.
+For more information about transactions, see [Serializable Isolation](c_serial_isolation.md)\.

 ## Syntax<a name="r_GRANT-synopsis"></a>